guildai/guild.ai/pages/docs/runs.md

 that location and is not interested in other runs, at least by default.
-This follows the pattern of command line tools such as `git` that apply operations locally when they find a project, repository, etc. in the current directoy.
+This follows the pattern of command line tools such as `git` that apply operations locally when they find a project, repository, etc. in the current directory.

 When a command is run in local scope, Guild prints a message to indicate that results are limited: